Giftbit/currencyapi/feature-deep-dive/reactions.md

 # Reactions

-[Lightrail](https://www.lightrail.com) Reactions provides an endpoint for your own outbound webhook to send messages and configure actions to happen in Lightrail based on those messages.
+[Lightrail](https://www.lightrail.com) Reactions provides an endpoint for your own outbound webhook to send events and configure actions to happen in Lightrail based on those events.

 ## Input

-Sending messages or events to Reactions is easy.
+Sending events to Reactions is easy.
 Just POST to https://www.lightrail.com/v1/react/input with a JSON body and your API key in the Authorization header.
 There are no restrictions on the format of the body.
-Messages can trigger a reaction, multiple reactions, or none at all.
+Events can trigger a reaction, multiple reactions, or none at all.

 ### Idemotency

 The world is messy.
-Network connections can fail and cause messages to be processed multiple times.
-To ensure that messages are not processed multiple times put a unique identifier on your message.
+Network connections can fail and cause events to be processed multiple times.
+To ensure that events are not processed multiple times put a unique identifier on your event.
 Reactions will look for the following keys on the JSON object in order: `id`, `messageId`, `message_id`, `eventId`, `event_id`, `sg_message_id`.
-If any of these are found then that message is uniquely identified and even if it is sent multiple times it will only be processed once.
+If any of these are found then that event is uniquely identified and even if it is sent multiple times it will only be processed once.

 ### Example

-In this example we're sending a simple message.
+In this example we're sending a simple event.
 This is a referral event with both a referrer and referee email address.
-We'll use this message later in a reaction that gives each an account credit.
+We'll use this event later in a reaction that gives each an account credit.

 ```bash
 curl -i \